shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ok, see you later!”
 Muddy ran out.

 Ersie got to work on the next project: two identical drums.
 They had once been attached together by a belt, but that belt had since worn away.
-The drums were painted red with a gold trim, and had impeccable craftsmanship.
+The drums were painted red with a gold trim and had impeccable craftsmanship.
 A blue glint shimmered across the drums.
 Ersie felt a closeness to them that she couldn’t explain, like the drums were welcoming her to work on them.

 “Ersatzica?”